MEANING OF FARM SURVEYING

 - All instruments must be cleaned after use.

-- Keep instruments in dry and cool place.
+- Keep instruments in a dry and cool place.

 - Metal parts should be oiled, greased or painted before storage.